jimjamesjimathy/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+        ---  Differences:
+                .map();
+                        .map(); is used for creating a new array from an already existing array, and applying a function to each one of the elements of the first array.
+                                In the callback, only the array "element" is required, though it can take to more arguments which are index and the array itself.

+                                Use case:
+                                         Say you have an array of ingredients; you want to take those ingredients and make a meal out of them in a new array.
+                                         You could use .map() to take the ingredients, use the callback function (that you already created) and make a new array of your choosing.
+                                                        Bon Appétit!
+                                                                       " map(['Corn', 'Beef', 'Chicken'], cook)
+                                                                         => ['Popcorn', 'Steak', 'Eggs'] "

+                .filter();
+                        .filter(); takes each element in an array and applies a conditional statement to check if it is true, or false.
+                                   If the conditional returns true, the element gets pushed to the output array.
+                                   If the conditional return false, the element does not get pushed.
+                                                 The syntax for filter is similar to .map();, except the callback function must return true to keep the element, or false otherwise.
+                                                 In the callback, only the element is required.

+                                Use case:
+                                         We'll stick with our current cooking theme.
+You're now getting orders but someone at the table is vegetarian!
+                                         You can use .filter(); to go through and filter out all of the foods that contain meat.

+                                                        Now no one has any beef with anyone!

+                                                                       " filter(['PopCorn', 'Steak', 'Eggs], isVegetarian)
+                                                                            =>  ['Popcorn', 'Eggs']

+                .reduce();
+                        .reduce(); reduces an array of values down to just one value.
+To get the output value, it runs a 'reducer' function on each element of the array.
+                        The callback argument passed in, is a function that well be called on once for every item in the array.
+                        .reduce(); takes four arguments, but most cases only use the first two.
+                        These four arguments are: accumulator, currentValue, index, array; and an optional initialValue.
+If provided, it will be used as the initial accumulator value in the first call to the callback function.

+                                Use case:
+                                        After all that great eating, there is something that is inevitable, .reduce();
+                                                                Taking it all down to just one value.

+                                                                        "reduce(['Popcore', 'Eggs'], eat)
+                                                                                => 'waste'

 2. Explain the difference between a callback and a higher order function.
+        --- Higher Order Function:
+                                  A higher-order function, is a function that takes another function(s) as an argument(s) or, returns a function to its callers.
+        --- Callback Function:
+                                  A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.
+        --- Closure:
+                    Closure, is when a function inside the lexical scope of another function reaches into the outerfunction to access data.

 4. Describe the four principles of the 'this' keyword.
+        #1
+                Window Binding:
+                                When in the global scope, the value of 'this' is the window / console Object.

+        #2
+                Implicit Binding:
+                                Whenever a preceding dot calls a function, the object before the dot is 'this'.

+        #3
+                New Binding:
+                                Whenever using a constructor function, 'this' refers to the specific instance of the object that is created and returned by the constructor function.

+        #4
+                Explicit Binding:
+                                Whenever we use the .call(); or, .apply(); this is explicitly defined.

 5. Why do we need super() in an extended class?
+        --- .super();
+                        We need .super(); as it allows us to access and call functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.